 Baranis and Cigalon is an upstairs, downstairs affair with a French accent.
 Baranis is the bar (downstairs in the basement), with a simpler menu of bar food and the sort of French drinks you normally only find in France.

-And in case you make the southern experience complete, there’s even a gravelled pétanque court (for playing the southern version of boules), cordoned off from the bar at one side.
+And in case you want to make the southern experience complete, there’s even a gravelled pétanque court (for playing the southern version of boules), cordoned off from the bar at one side.
 It's free of charge but please book in advance.